Ghalicb/ICG-SwissGraphics/Project/Report/final/src/report.md

 ## Computation of the outgoing ray of glossy surfaces is not trivial
 We ended up using Rodrigues' rotation formula and fancy cross products to compute the random outgoing rays in for glossy surfaces because the only informations we have are the incoming ray and the surface normal.
 The details can be found in reflect\_glossy function of *vec3.h* and *scene.cpp*.

+## BRDF and light contribution
+It was not trivial to understand well how light contributes to a point taking into account the Monte Carlo integration principle.
+It took some time to implement correctly the lighting method.
 ## Plane
 !!!
 These modifications have been implemented but we discarded them !!!